 People will come onboard with you once they get to know, like and trust you.
 The best way to do that is attraction marketing, giving out great content, free content, and gathering their names and email addresses to your list so that you can stay in touch and they will keep learning from you and accept your recommendations.

 I love your blog!
 How old is it, how many posts are on it, and what is your daily traffic like?

 Thank you.
-It’s not very old at all, I started it about 12 months, and I really wouldn’t know how many blogs are on there, but I know there should be a lot more and that is something I will prioritise as daily traffic is quite good but there is always room for improvement.
+It is not very old at all, I started it about 12 months, and I really wouldn’t know how many blogs are on there, but I know there should be a lot more and that is something I will prioritize as daily traffic is quite good but there is always room for improvement.